JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ### Annotations

-For the projects with Lombok in JPA Inspector appears section with possible annotations that you can add to the entity.
+For projects with Lombok, the JPA Inspector displays a section with possible annotations that you can add to the entity.

 ![jpa-inspector-lombok-annotations](img/jpa-inspector-lombok-annotations.png)